config

 Examples:

-# Import from file
+# Import from file (will prompt for decryption passphrase)

-entra-auth-cli config import --file production-profile.json
+entra-auth-cli config import -i production-profile.enc

-# Import with overwrite
+# Import with a new name

 Complete Examples